Capital punishment in Singapore: Public response

+When CNN covered the topic of Singapore's death penalty and Changi Prison in October 2024, it was noted that the death penalty continued to thrive with huge public support, and there were about 40 inmates on death row as of the time when CNN covered the issue exclusively.
+An inmate, a former schoolteacher who introduced himself as Matthew, stated he believed in the deterrent effect of the death penalty for drug trafficking; Matthew was then serving a seven-year jail term for non-capital drug charges.
+However, his sentiments were not shared by the family members of death row inmates who spoke to CNN.
+Haslinda Ismail, whose son Muhammed Izwan bin Borhan was sentenced to death for diamorphine trafficking, stated that she was devastated over the outcome and felt resentful towards the government for not giving her son a second chance; Izwan remained on death row awaiting to be hanged as of the time of writing.
+Similarly, Nazeri Lajim's sister, Nazira Lajim, who was an anti-death penalty activist, stated that she was sad and angry that her brother was executed despite her push for a life sentence, and likely due to her brother's hanging in 2022, Nazira encouraged her adult children to permanently leave Singapore and emigrate to Australia.

 Protests and opposition

 Before the hanging of Shanmugam Murugesu, a three-hour vigil was held on 6 May 2005.
 The organisers of the event at the Furama Hotel said it was the first such public gathering organised solely by members of the public against the death penalty in Singapore.
-Murugesu had been arrested after being caught in possession of six packets containing just over 1kg of cannabis after returning from Malaysia.
+Murugesu had been arrested after being caught in possession of six packets containing just over 1 kg of cannabis after returning from Malaysia.
 He admitted knowledge of one of the packets, which contained 300 grams, but not the other five.
 The event was reportedly unreported by mainstream media outlets, and was later shut down by the police.

 After the hanging of Australian citizen Van Tuong Nguyen on 2 December 2005, Susan Chia, province leader of the Good Shepherd Sisters in Singapore, declared that "the death penalty is cruel, inhumane and it violates the right to life."
 Chia and several other nuns comforted Nguyen's mother two weeks before his execution for heroin trafficking.

 Singapore's death penalty laws have drawn comments in the media.
 For example, science fiction author William Gibson, while a journalist, wrote a travel piece on Singapore that he sarcastically titled "Disneyland with the Death Penalty".